tytydraco/yessleep/out/Why_did_the_chicken_cross_the_road.md

 &#x200B;

-“Our tractor had an ‘accident” and I sent him to get a new one.”
+“Our tractor had an "accident” and I sent him to get a new one.”

 &#x200B;